CZnavody19/Auto-Typer/README.md

 The pip packages needed are [here](requirements.txt).
 Install them with `pip install -r requirements.txt`

+Note: In the [released version](https://github.com/CZnavody19/Auto-Typer/releases) everything is preinstalled

 ## How to use

 ### Command Line